What is tuberous sclerosis complex?

-It is estimated that about one in 10,000 people has TSC.
+It is estimated that about one in 6,000 people has TSC, and there are about 1 million people with TSC in the world.
 As many as 60% of people with TSC do not have any family history of the condition; they have a de novo (new) mutation in the TSC1 or TSC2 gene.

 How is TSC diagnosed?

 TSC is suspected when a person has at least one major feature and one minor feature of TSC.
 The features are very specific, and a careful evaluation by a doctor familiar with TSC is necessary to make the diagnosis.

 - More than two Angiofibromas, meaning skin-colored growths of blood vessels or a fibrous tissue on the forehead

 - Two or more fibromas, meaning hard growths, around or under the fingernails or toenails

 - More than three light-colored areas on the skin, known as hypomelanotic macules or ash leaf spots

 - Shagreen patch, meaning a rough growth of tissue on the surface of the skin